Leadership Skills for MedTech Founders and CEOs

 The actionable takeaway?
 Be the Sage.
 Make time for small, often-overlooked mindset practices.
 Develop your self-awareness of "saboteurs," and deliberately strengthen your capacity for compassion, vision, curiosity, and focused execution.
 In doing so, you’ll not only grow as a founder—you’ll build the leadership stamina your company (and your mission) demands.

-If you would like to connect with Nirav Sheth you can reach him at niravsheth@stratosphere-llc.com or visit his website https://stratosphere-llc.com/
+If you would like to connect with Nirav Sheth, you can reach him at niravsheth@stratosphere-llc.com or visit his website https://stratosphere-llc.com/